What is a single-member LLC in Pennsylvania?

 Pennsylvania Single-Member LLC Tax Filing Requirements

 By default, a single-member LLC is subject to pass-through taxation for federal income tax purposes.
 Generally, in these cases, the LLC itself doesn’t pay taxes; it’s what the IRS calls a disregarded entity.
 The single-member LLC owner only reports the business income on their personal income tax return.
 This is as opposed to the “double taxation” of a corporation, in which profits are taxed twice, once at the business level and again at the individual shareholder level.
-If an LLC opts to be taxed as a C corporation, then the LLC itself will file and pay taxes, and the LLC member will also report their income from the business on their personal tax return.
+If an LLC opts to be taxed as a What is a C corporation?, then the LLC itself will file and pay taxes, and the LLC member will also report their income from the business on their personal tax return.

 In Pennsylvania, this approach repeats at the state level.
 Whatever your taxation status is for federal tax purposes will repeat for state taxes.
 By default, you’ll report income on your Pennsylvania personal tax return.